munificent/craftinginterpreters/book/strings.md

 pushes the result: `"string"`.
 Great, that's what we expect.

 But, wait.
 What happened to that `"stri"` string?
-We dynamically allocated it, then the VM discarded it after concatenated it with `"ng"`.
+We dynamically allocated it, then the VM discarded it after concatenating it with `"ng"`.
 We popped it from the stack and no longer have a reference to it, but we never freed its memory.
 We've got ourselves a classic memory leak.